Why SSH Security Matters for Ubuntu Servers

-Before changing anything, confirm SSH is installed and running:
+Before making any changes, confirm SSH is installed and running on your Ubuntu server:

 ssh -V

 This returns the OpenSSH version number.
-If it is not installed, install it:
+If the command is not found, install the SSH server:

 sudo apt update && sudo apt upgrade -y